Neurobiochemistry I: Posterior Pituitary / Hypothalamus

 If osmolality increases, vasopressin is secreted to cause H2O retention ("hold-in" H2O in blood) at the kidney, lowering osmolality to normal.

-If volume (blood pressure) drops, vasopressin is secreted to act on water reabsorption in the renal tubule.
+If volume (blood pressure) drops, vasopressin is secreted to act on water reabsorption in the renal tubule cells.

 Mechanism of Action in the Kidney Distal Tubule Cell: